Device Fingerprinting in Flows

 - Forter and Sardine (fraud and behavioral risk scoring)

-For a complete list of all of the available fraud / risk based connectors, visit the Connectors page.
+For a complete list of all of the available fraud/risk connectors, check out the Fraud Connectors Doc page.

 Using Connector Risk vs. Unified Risk Score